Whittier Street Health Center: Programs

 Whittier launched its Day Engagement Center (DEC) in October 2022, in partnership with the Mayor’s Office and the Boston Public Health Commission (BPHC).
 The Center was intended to de-centralize the Mass and Cass encampments, where individuals are regularly tempted by an open-air drug market, and to increase access to health care, social services, and support to unhoused and vulnerable adults.
-The DEC serves to meet individual basic needs by providing case management, wellness and health education, and referral to needed resources and services.
-All new clients complete a screening form to identify needs upon intake into the DEC.
-The center is staffed by Milieu staff with lived experiences and a Manager with medical case management experience and expertise in navigating the medical and social services system.

-Whittier’s DEC initially operated Monday-Friday from 8:30am-5pm, with a maximum capacity of 25 individuals on-site.
+Whittier’s DEC initially operated Monday–Friday from 8:30 am to 5 pm, with a maximum capacity of 25 individuals on-site.
 In response to the migrant crisis in Roxbury, the Day Engagement Center expanded operations to evenings and Saturdays and also increased capacity to serve 30 individuals on-site at any given time.
-There are now staff who support patients in Haitian Creole as well as English and Spanish.
-As of July 31st, 2024, we have served nearly 700 unduplicated individuals.
+As of July 31, 2024, it had served nearly 700 people.

 The Whittier Street Health Center Van transports individuals daily from Atkinson Street and Woods Mullen shelter to the DEC.
-The Whittier Health Van also brings clients back at the end of the day.
-Charlie Cards are also made available for clients in need of transportation to appointments.
-Food and beverage, clothing and personal hygiene supplies are available to all DEC participants.
-A hot meal is served for lunch and dinner daily.